 Day 2 in the city involved both walking and cycling, and recovering afterwards… While I didn’t get much touristic stuff done in Oslo, it’s still been a great little stop, and the vibe is so chilled out no one particularly minded not fitting everything in.

 The Viking Biking tour was first on the agenda, after a guided walk through town to the start point.
 This cycling tour sees you heading out on an approximate 3 hour journey around the outskirts of the city, horned helmets included despite the real vikings actually having never had horns on their helmets.
-The sun shone as we traversed the roads and rolling hills of the forest, stopping off at The Viking Ship Museum.
+The sun shone as we traversed the roads and rolling hills of the forest, stopping off at The Viking Ship Museum en-route.

-The Viking Ship Museum isn’t big and unless you have a particular interest in vikings it’s slightly out of the way, but it’s still cool if you want to see wooden viking ships and a funky video projected onto the wall telling the story of the vikings of Norway.
+The Viking Ship Museum isn’t big and unless you have a particular interest in vikings it’s slightly out of the way, but it’s still cool if you want to see real wooden viking ships and a funky video projected onto the wall telling the story of the vikings of Norway.

 But, it takes a little more than a spot of rain to dampen anyone’s spirits when having a good time, and last night’s antics were the best yet.
 Yes, we didn’t just hit up a bar, we went bowling.
 Oslo is home to a cool bowling bar with multiple areas and pool tables, well worth a visit for great fun and vibes, and a well stocked bar.
-And I had my first ever fireball whiskey.
+And I had my first ever fireball whiskey here too.
 The perfect end to our whirlwind visit to Norway’s capital.

 As a whole, my impression of Oslo is that it’s a cool, laid-back city, but being more modern and industrial than some places in Europe there’s not an abundance of historical landmarks to take in, so just bear that in mind if you ever decide to visit.